Kuwait opposition group calls for sit-in after arrests

 Several people were hurt in skirmishes at the rally in the square, attended by at least 5,000 people who defied a request by authorities to cancel the demonstration.

-Kuwait’s dissolved parliament last week and opposition figures say they fear the government will try to push through legislation before upcoming elections, including voting rules that could favor pro-government candidates in the polls.
+Kuwait’s dissolved parliament last week and opposition figures say they fear the government will try to push through legislation before upcoming elections, including voting rules that could favour pro-government candidates in the polls.